hotosm/fmtm/docs/about/faq.md

 ---

-## For Contributors
+## For Repository Contributors

 ### How can I become a contributor to the FMTM?

-To become a contributor to the FMTM, you can create an account on the platform and join a mapping project.
+To become a contributor to the FMTM, you can create an account on Github and contribute to issues, discussions, or pull requests.

 ---